-Corporate information
+Corporate Information

-Cerevel Therapeutics, Inc. was formed as a Delaware corporation in 2018.
+Old Cerevel was formed as a Delaware corporation in 2018.
 ARYA was incorporated as a blank check company on February 20, 2020 as a Cayman Islands exempted company formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.

-On June 4, 2020, ARYA consummated its initial public offering, or the IPO, of 14,950,000 units, which included the exercise in full of the underwriters' option to purchase an additional 1,950,000 units at the IPO price to cover over-allotments.
-Each unit consisted of one Class A ordinary share and one-third of one redeemable warrant, which we refer to as the Public Warrants, each whole Public Warrant entitling the holder thereof to purchase one Class A ordinary share at an exercise price of \$11.50 per share, subject to adjustment.
+On June 4, 2020, ARYA consummated the initial public offering, or the IPO, of 14,950,000 units, which included the exercise in full of the underwriters' option to purchase an additional 1,950,000 units at the initial public offering price to cover over-allotments.
+Each unit consists of one Class A ordinary share and one-third of one redeemable warrant, which we refer to as the Public Warrants, each whole Public Warrant entitling the holder thereof to purchase one Class A ordinary share at an exercise price of \$11.50 per share, subject to adjustment.

 Simultaneous with the consummation of the IPO and the issuance and sale of the units, ARYA consummated the private placement of 499,000 private placement units at a price of \$10.00 per private placement unit, generating total proceeds of \$4,990,000.
-The private placement warrants included in the private placement units purchased by the Sponsor, or the Private Placement Warrants, are substantially similar to the Public Warrants, except that if held by the Sponsor or its permitted transferees, they (i) may be exercised for cash or on a cashless basis and (ii) are not subject to being called for redemption (except in certain circumstances when the Public Warrants are called for redemption and a certain price per share of common stock threshold is met).
+The private placement warrants included in the private placement units purchased by the Sponsor, or the Private Placement Warrants, are substantially similar to the Public Warrants, except that if held by the Sponsor or its permitted transferees, they (i) may be exercised for cash or on a cashless basis, (ii) are not subject to being called for redemption (except in certain circumstances when the Public Warrants are called for redemption and a certain price per Class A ordinary share threshold is met) and (iii) subject to certain limited exceptions including the Class A ordinary shares issuable upon exercise of the Private Placement Warrants, will be subject to transfer restrictions until 30 days following the consummation of ARYA's initial business combination.